keycloak-competence-center/keycloak-sms-authenticator/README.md

 Keycloak SMS Authenticator
 ===

-This project provides the [Keycloak SMS authenticator](./extensions/keycloak-sms-authenticator/README.md) extension.
+This project provides the [Keycloak SMS authenticator](./extensions/keycloak-sms-authenticator/README.md) extension as its only deliverable.

 The following submodules have the artifact deployment to the maven repository skipped in their pom.xml: